 Step 3: Advertise

 The only way loss leader pricing will work is if you advertise your new deal.
 You should focus on the fact that this dish is cheaper than what your competitors offer, and don’t forget to emphasize how delicious it is, too!
 You should advertise it in as many ways as possible: flyers, word of mouth, you name it.
 You should do everything in your power to get potential customers in.
-Social media here are crucial, and they mean free advertising for your business.
+Social media for restaurants are crucial, and they mean free advertising for your business.
 Your customers’ online reviews and the way you engage with them can set your restaurant apart.
 Learn more about online review engagement in this interesting video.

 Step 4: Track Sales